-"But," you say, "my heart isn't sincere.
-It's still filled with mixed motives, so how can I draw near to God?"
-Not on the basis of your own merit, that's for sure.
-We come, says verse 22, "having our hearts sprinkled" and "having our bodies washed."
+It's not based on our own merit, that's for sure.
+We come, says verse 22, "with our hearts sprinkled clean" and "our bodies washed."
 In other words, we come on the basis of what Christ did for us on the cross.

-Friends, if we've put our trust in Christ's atoning work, we should be drawing near to God.
+Friends, if we've put our trust in Christ's atoning work, we can draw near to God, and should be.
 We should be praying to Him.
 We should be looking for ways to get close to Him, and that includes carving out time to study His Word and to meditate on it.

-Are you fulfilling this responsibility?
-Are you seeking on a daily basis to come to God?
-If you're in Christ, that's what we can do, and must be choosing to do.
+Are we fulfilling this responsibility?
+Are we seeking on a daily basis to come to God?
+If we're in Christ, that's what we can do, and must be choosing to do.

 B. We should be confessing our hope to the world (23).
-"Let us hold unswervingly to the hope we profess, for he who promised is faithful."
+"Let us hold fast the confession of our hope without wavering ["Let us hold unswervingly" says the NIV], for he who promised is faithful."